pagkly/Zed/Investopedia3/How Paid-Up Additional Insurance Works.md

 How Paid-Up Additional Insurance Works
 ## What Is Paid-Up Additional Insurance?

-Paid-up additional insurance is additional [whole life insurance](https://www.investopedia.com/terms/w/wholelife.asp) coverage that a policyholder purchases using the policy’s dividends instead of premiums.
-Paid-up additional insurance is available as a [rider](https://www.investopedia.com/terms/r/rider.asp) on a whole life policy.
-It lets policyholders increase their [death benefit](https://www.investopedia.com/terms/d/deathbenefit.asp) and living benefit by increasing the [policy’s cash value](https://www.investopedia.com/terms/a/add-to-cash-value-option.asp).
+Paid-up additional insurance is additional [[whole life insurance]](https://www.investopedia.com/terms/w/wholelife.asp) coverage that a policyholder purchases using the policy’s dividends instead of premiums.
+Paid-up additional insurance is available as a [[rider]](https://www.investopedia.com/terms/r/rider.asp) on a whole life policy.
+It lets policyholders increase their [death benefit](https://www.investopedia.com/terms/d/deathbenefit.asp) and living benefit by increasing the [[policy’s cash value]](https://www.investopedia.com/terms/a/add-to-cash-value-option.asp).

 Paid-up additions themselves then earn dividends, and the value continues to compound indefinitely over time.
 The policyholder can also surrender paid-up additions for their cash value or take a loan against them.